 - A new section of road will be constructed between the West Coast Main Line bridge and the Martin Drive/ Rose Hill roundabout on the existing Castlefields estate.

 Progress so far

 When will the works be completed?

-The works will be completed in Spring 2021.
+The works will be completed in the autumn of 2021.

 Will I be able to access my home/business?

 Yes, although there may be occasions when access will be restricted due to the construction works but we will give you advance warning of any works that will directly affect you and accommodate individual requirements.

 What effect could the works have on me?